Ideology of the Chinese Communist Party: Reform and opening up

 CCP theoretician and former Politburo member Hu Qiaomu in his thesis "Observe economic laws, speed up the Four Modernizations", published in 1978, argued that economic laws were objective, on par with natural laws.
 He insisted that economic laws were no more negotiable "than the law of gravity".
 Hu's conclusion was that the party was responsible for the socialist economy's acting on these economic laws.
 He believed that only an economy based on the individual would satisfy these laws, since "such an economy would be in accord with the productive forces".
 The CCP followed his line, and at the 12th National Congress, the party constitution was amended, stating that the private economy was a "needed complement to the socialist economy".
 This sentiment was echoed by Xue Muqiao; "practice shows that socialism is not necessarily based on a unified public ownership by the whole society".

-During Reform and Opening-up, Deng criticized those he deemed as the ideologues of the Cultural Revolution for seeking "poor socialism" and "poor communism" and believing that communism was a "spiritual thing".
+During the reform and opening up, Deng criticized those he deemed as the ideologues of the Cultural Revolution for seeking "poor socialism" and "poor communism" and believing that communism was a "spiritual thing".
 In 1979, Deng stated, "Socialism cannot endure if it remains poor.
 If we want to uphold Marxism and socialism in the international class struggle, we have to demonstrate that the Marxist system of thought is superior to all others, and that the socialist system is superior to capitalism".

 Reform and opening up would not have been introduced if not for the work of Deng Xiaoping (left), Chen Yun (center) and Li Xiannian (right).
 The relationship between Deng Xiaoping, Chen Yun and Li Xiannian, was described as "two and a half" in the 1980s; with Chen being considered roughly as Deng's equal, and with Li Xiannian "being half a step behind".